 - The first four of calendar quarters of the past five quarters OR

-- The last four completed calendar quarters prior to initial unemployment claim
+- The last four completed calendar quarters prior to the initial unemployment claim

-Eligibility for EDD requires unemployment claimants to have earned at least $2,400 or 5.3 percent of the state’s average annual wage during their base period.
+Eligibility for EDD requires unemployment claimants to have earned a certain percentage of the state’s average annual wage during their base period.
 Earnings calculated include commissions, bonuses, overtime, vacation, severance pay, and wages earned out of the state.